mrismanaziz/Reforestation/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Why do crabs never give to charity?
+Because they’re shellfish.